Careers: A public and private trip to understand the mind

 A public and private trip to understand the mind

-Susan Blackmore gives a personal account of how hallucinogens have
+Susan Blackmore gives a personal account of how hallucinogens have influenced her career

 I am so glad I took LSD – and mescaline, and psilocybin, and even DMT which must surely have given me the most terrifying 15 minutes of my entire life.
 But why?
 The reasons are both intellectual and personal – because of everything these drugs have taught me about mind, self, consciousness and how to live life as an imperfect human being.
 I am sure that if I’d never taken them, my life would have followed quite a different course.
 I might have accepted that sensible PhD place I was offered and had a proper academic career.
 I might have got a job.
 I might have… Of course I cannot imagine what completely different life might have unfolded, but there is no doubt that my lifelong obsession with the mystery of consciousness has been aided and abetted by hallucinogens.